drupal-switzerland/drupalmountaincamp_ch/README.md

 ```composer require drupal/<MODULE_NAME>:~8.0``` to get latest stable version (or latest dev, if there is no stable release)
 ```composer require drupal/<MODULE_NAME>:dev-<BRANCH_NAME>#<COMMIT_HASH>``` for specific version

+### Updating Drupal core/modules

+1. Run `composer update` (add `--dry-run` to just check for updates)
+1. Run `drush -y updb`
+1. Export possible config changes with `drush -y config-export`
+1. Check via Git if there are any changes made to the Drupal core files (this can be done by `drupal-composer/drupal-scaffold`), review them carefully, ensure that all Amazee-specific stuff is still on its place
+1. Commit/push changes

 ### Installing custom/forked modules from Github repository

 #### For the case if module reposiroty contains its own `composer.json`